bradymholt/geekytidbits.com/content/posts/2019-08-20-tools-i-use-2019/index.md

 ## System

 - [macoS Mojave](http://www.apple.com/osx/) - I'm still using a MacBook.
 I bought a Surface Laptop about 6 months ago to "try it out" but took it back to the store after about a week.
 Maybe one day I'll switch back to Windows but I'm still enjoying macOS.
 They really need to fix the keyboard problem though.
 - [1Password](https://1password.com/) - I used to use LastPass primarily because the 1Password Android client was unusable for me.
 But, they've improved it greatly and I'm a happy 1Password user now.
-I love the
 - [Spectacle](https://www.spectacleapp.com/) - I use this to resize windows in macOS, particularly to snap windows to the left/right on my monitors.
 It's very handy because I have 3 screens.
 - [iTerm2](https://www.iterm2.com/) - I'm a happy iTerm2 user.
 It's really a fantastic terminal emulator for macOS.
 - [Zsh](http://www.zsh.org/) - I still prefer Zsh over Bash.
 It has a lot of convienent, productive features.